-Over feeding your horse can lead to all sorts of behavioural issues and weight gain too.
-The key is to feed him according to the work he’s doing – but so many of us think he’s doing more than he actually is.
+Over feeding your horse can lead to all sorts of behavioural issues and weight gain.
+The key is to feed him according to the work he’s doing – but so many of us think their horse is doing more than he is.
 Here, we give you the lowdown on how much he’s actually doing...

 Which one best describes your steed?

 Only ridden lightly once or twice a week

 Low intensity hacking for one to two hours, four or five times a week, as well as schooling two to three times a week and occasional riding club-level competition